 Master of Forestry (MF) Degree

-In additional to the school-wide prerequisites in calculus and statistics, the MF degree requires:
+In additional to the school-wide prerequisites in calculus and statistics, the Master of Forestry degree requires prerequisite courses in:

-2. Microeconomics (either a full semester microeconomics course or an introductory course that is more than half microeconomics rather than macroeconomics)
+• Microeconomics (either a full semester microeconomics course or an introductory economics course that is more than half microeconomics rather than macroeconomics)

 Choosing a Prerequisite Course